-For years, HBO has cultivated the production of world-class documentaries and docuseries, and they've only gotten better with age.
+For years, HBO has cultivated the production of world-class documentaries and docuseries, and it's only gotten better with age.
 From true-crime to social justice to exposés, the premium cable channel has produced some of the most culturally relevant nonfiction of the 21st century and now, with HBO Max, subscribers have access to all of them, along with many of the documentaries and docuseries produced for HBO Max and WarnerMedia's other brands (e.g., CNN, TNT) that don't carry the prestigious HBO Documentary Films banner.
 Below, you'll find the best HBO Max has to offer right now.
-(Note: If you just want to know what's on HBO on Demand, look for the titles without asterisks.)

 A Dangerous Son (2018)

 Liz Garbus is one of the most prolific, proficient, and versatile documentary filmmakers working today, and has many collaborations with HBO on her list of credtis, including the true-crime movie There's Something Wrong with Aunt Diane (2011) and docuseries I'll Be Gone in the Dark (2020), also both streaming on HBO Max.
 With the important and deeply concerning feature A Dangerous Son, which is difficult to watch at times, she tackles the ever-timely issue of children with severe emotional and mental illness while separately profiling three struggling families.
 Providing an alternative focus regarding the increasing problem of school violence (contrasting against the greater prevalence of gun-control-focused docs), Garbus’s emotional, character-driven film works as an alarming expose and another accomplishment in dramatic nonfiction storytelling for the director.

 Andre the Giant (2018)